ninja33/ODH/doc/development.md

 1. Build an online dictionary query url.
 In most cases, it's like `http(s)://example.online.dictionary.com/search?word={your-word}`
 2. Perform online query by sending above url, and get the web page content.
-3. To clear up the content and return.
-You may need use Elemenet/CSS selector (`getEelement(s)byXXX or querySelector(All)`) to get the definition part you want.
+3. You may need use Elemenet/CSS selector (`getEelement(s)byXXX or querySelector(All)`) to get the definition part you want.

 ### Coding convention

 1. First of all, you need wrap all of your online dictionary scraping code in a Class.
-To avoid duplicated declaration, you need detect if this Class was declared or not, and then register this Class with a display name (will be displayed in extension option page) at the end of code.
+To avoid duplicated declaration, you'd better not use too general name.

     **Important:** To distinguish different language by displayname, you'd better use 2 digit country code for both source and target language as prefix, like **encn_DictionryName** for dictionary taking English as source and Chinese as target.